MikeHopley/ftl-ships-strategy/index.md

 Beam drones can drag across to an adjacent room.
 Beam 1 drones cannot drag across the "long side" of a room (their beam is shorter than 1 tile), but Beam 2 drones can.

+Put the Zoltan on engines.
 On Hard, venting below 50% oxygen makes enemies less likely to target weapons or cloaking.
 Run the weapons crew to sensors and momentarily depower the Glaive Beam **just** before enemy weapons fire; this [drastically reduces](https://www.reddit.com/r/ftlgame/comments/7q5ko0/optimal_strategy_for_early_game_stealth_b_runs/) the chance of weapons being hit.

 Distress beacons are less good than usual&thinsp;&mdash;&thinsp;probably still better than an unmarked beacon, but maybe worse than a guaranteed fight.